duncanbradley/thesis/conclusion.md

 # Limitations

 # Future Directions

+For each of the studies, what are the different things that I might have done to extend them further:
+Dot Plots: Does the range of plausible values matter?
+Choropleth Maps: Compare against typical design to see what impressions of magnitude are Bar Charts: Test role of upper axis limit (above/below)

 * decision making - though correll et al use ratings, and various risk studies, incl.
 Stone et al. 2018
 * additional factors influencing magnitude judgements